-To register with the ADA Specialist, documentation must be current and must be submitted by a licensed or certified diagnostician or medical professional.
-This documentation must be a comprehensive assessment including recommendations and rationale for accommodations as well as recommendations for treatment.
+Documentation must be current (within the last 3 years) and must be submitted by a licensed medical professional.
+This documentation must be a comprehensive assessment including recommendations and rationale for accommodations as well as recommendations.
 Guidelines for providing documentation are listed below.

 Documentation on file for the student must:

-- Clearly state the diagnosed disability or disabilities. - Describe the functional limitations resulting from the disability or disabilities. - Be current i.e., completed within the last 3 years for learning, last 6 months for psychiatric disabilities, or last 3 years for ADHD and all other disabilities (NOTE: this requirement does not apply to physical or sensory disabilities of a permanent or unchanging nature). - Include complete educational, developmental and medical history relevant to the disability for which testing accommodations are being requested. - Include a list of all test instruments used in the evaluation report and relevant subtest scores used to document the stated disability (this requirement does not apply to physical or sensory disabilities of a permanent or unchanging nature). - Describe the specific accommodations requested. - Adequately support each of the requested testing accommodation(s). - Be typed or printed on official letterhead and be signed by an evaluator qualified.
+- Clearly state the diagnosed disability or disabilities. - Describe the functional limitations resulting from the disability or disabilities. - Be current i.e., completed within the last 3 years for learning, last 6 months for psychiatric disabilities, or last 3 years for ADHD and all other disabilities (NOTE: this requirement does not apply to physical or sensory disabilities of a permanent or unchanging nature). - Describe the specific accommodations requested. - Adequately support each of the requested accommodation(s). - Be typed or printed on official letterhead.